-Sycamore is taught by myself, Miss Cleaver, and assisted by Mrs Fairchild.
-On Wednesday afternoons, Mrs King, Mr Ward and Miss Dack will take the class for Outdoor Learning, PE and French.
+Sycamore is taught by myself, Miss Cleaver, and assisted by Miss Nunn.
+On Wednesday afternoons, Mrs King, Mr Ward and Mrs Symon will take the class for Outdoor Learning, PE and French.
 On Thursday mornings, Mr Marsden will take the class for keyboards.

-This year will be slightly different to any other, however it remains that by the end of Key Stage 2, we expect and promote children to be taking responsibility for organising themselves and becoming increasingly independent.
+This year is till slightly different from a normal year, however it remains that by the end of Key Stage 2, we expect and promote children to be taking responsibility for organising themselves and becoming increasingly independent.
 Each day pupils will be expected to have a water bottle and weather appropriate clothing for break-times (coat, wellies, etc).
 On days which we have PE or Outdoor Learning, pupils will need to arrive in their kit which they will remain in for the day.
-For Autumn term, PE will take place on Wednesdays and Fridays.
 Pupils have their own school pencil case containing the equipment they need.

 As a school, we are adjusting our approach to homework this year.
 This is explained fully below.
 In brief, pupils will complete an ongoing half-termly project related to their broader curriculum learning.
 Meanwhile, they will complete shorter weekly tasks which focus upon a recently taught area in English and Maths.